-This position will serve as a 4-H Youth Development Educator for Cornell Cooperative Extension Association of Jefferson County and will implement 4-H Youth Development and Health & Wellness initiatives (including physical, wellness and nutrition) for a menu of existing Comprehensive Apprehensive Pregnancy Prevention (CAPP), 4-H Youth Development and 4-H Military educational programs and activities.
-Programs are designed to offer military youth a consistent supportive environment that will assist them in reintegration and sustainment, as well as all youth (regardless of military affiliation) the opportunity to participate in a variety of health and wellness initiatives that introduce them to new situations, ideas and people, challenge youth to learn and develop new skills and promote and encourage health & wellness initiatives, STEM initiatives and community connections.
+This position will serve as the 4-H Youth Development Educator for Cornell Cooperative Extension Association of Jefferson County and will implement 4-H Youth Development and Health & Wellness initiatives (including physical, wellness and nutrition) for the Comprehensive Adolescent Pregnancy Prevention (CAPP) program (a subcontract with NCPPC).
+Educational programs are designed to offer youth a variety of health and wellness initiatives that introduce them to new situations, ideas and people, challenge youth to learn and develop new skills and promote and encourage health & wellness initiatives and community connections.
 Youth will participate in community groups that promote positive youth development among all youth.
 This position will be responsible for the delivery of established 4-H programming via a variety of delivery methods, to include group presentations, one on one facilitation, preparation of materials for events/programs, conference calls, and participation in community groups in accordance with the 4-H Youth Development Program Area's Plan of Work.
 This position will also coordinate assigned administrative aspects of programming efforts and will assist the 4-H Youth and Family Development Issue Leader with marketing and fundraising efforts as needed.

 IMPORTANT INFORMATION FOR APPLICANTS:

 All applicants must apply online by close of day on June 30, 2022 to be considered for this position All applicants must submit a complete application online, which includes: cover letter, resume and three (3) references.